enso-org/enso/docs/libraries/editions.md

 ### Updating the Editions

-The file `$ENSO_DATA_DIRECTORY/editions/sources.txt` should contain a list of edition provides.
-Each new line should consist of a single URL which should return a list of editions that it provides.
+The global user configuration file should contain a list of URLs specifying edition providers that should be used.
+By default (if the field is missing), it will default to our official edition provider, but users may add other providers or remove the official one.

 When `enso update-editions` is called or when requested by the IDE, these providers are queried and any new edition files are downloaded to the